Lalena Shaver Lalena Shaver

 What I can tell you here is that the thread was always real, even when I couldn't see it.
 The searching was always genuine, even when it looked like wandering.
 And every single step of it — the long way, the winding way, the way that stopped making sense to outside observers a long time ago — every step of it led me here.

 To Kelly.
 To Mollie and Samson.
 To this blog.
 To Spain.
+Maybe to France.

 Moving to Europe is not a departure from who I am.